Countries with End-of-life help laws and/or regulations

 A brief summary of the case by the BCCLA (Link)

-On 17 June 2016, Bill C-14 – an Act to amend the Criminal Code and to make related amendments to other Acts (medical assistance in dying) – passed in the House of Commons and the Senate and is now law in Canada.
+On 17 June 2016, Bill C-14 – an Act to amend the Criminal Code and to make related amendments to other Acts (Medical Assistance In Dying) – passed in the House of Commons and the Senate and is now law in Canada.
+The law no allows for physician-assisted accompanied suicide and voluntary euthanasia.

 Legislative Summary of Bill C-14 (Link)